Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Removing Empty Event Procedure from Form Module

-Last week I promised to show you how to eliminate the empty (Event Procedures without any executable code in them) procedures of the Form Module.
-The above Form also kept those empty procedures to fire the built-in Event Procedures and capture them in the Class Module.
+Last week, I promised to show how to eliminate the empty event procedures (those without any executable code) from the form module.
+The form we discussed above still included these empty procedures to trigger the built-in events and capture them in the class module.

 'Set control Form Control references